wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.5 =
+* complete overhaul of the entire plugin
+* several new features: file uploads, lost link resend, CAPTCHA
+* new shortcodes for showing totals or stats, record search
+* expanded API

 = 1.4.9.3 =
 * reworked class autoloading to avoid conflicts